kaila-spraguemcrae/research-capstone/proposal.md

 #### Project's Purpose or Goal:

 To take a user on a visual journey.
+I plan to achieve this by creating a fantastical landscape or an abstract space.
+A user will be able to interact with the space by click on objects and moving through the space.

 #### Minimum Viable Product: